Also known as the bowl, this hike is near Lower Sand Cove and Gunlock. You will see beautiful wildflowers and unique sandstone mountains.

 The Vortex is a little difficult to find.
 I didn’t actually find them the first time I hiked it.
 Luckily my husband has the best sense of direction and memory of anyone I know, so he led me there.
 I recommend reading a number of blogs or articles about this hike because all of us use different descriptions and some might be easier to understand one than the other.
 There is also no trail once you start climbing the sandstone mountains.

 I also strongly recommend using google maps if your carrier has service, as it’s easier to get a realistic bird’s eye view of where you are going.
 The image below is Google Earth.
 Once you cross the wash, you’ll be able to see the exact route you need to go,

 You’ll run into the cowboy pools on this hike as you are scrambling up the sandstone.
 Keep in mind that the pools may not always have water in them.
 You’ll see in these photos that some are full and some are dried up.

 There are so many amazing rock formations along the entire trail.
 You’ll never get bored!

 There are actually 2 different vortex formations that you’ll come across.
 Both are really awesome.
 You can climb down into them, but it’s a steep climb!

 Once you see the Vortex, don’t stop there!
 Explore everywhere.
 There’s so much to see and awesome views!!

-This little gem of an area was an awesome find the last time I was there.
-Stacked rocks everywhere and an awesome view.
-My parents legitimately hunt for Bigfoot…no, I’m not joking….and they claim that stacked rocks are a sign that Bigfoot has been there.
+On the flip-side, my parents legitimately hunt for Bigfoot…no, I’m not joking….and they claim that stacked rocks are a sign that Bigfoot has been there.
 So, if you’re about that life, there’s that.
 That could actually be a great blog post, now that I think about it.